nationalarchives/dr2-ingest/docs/ingest.md

 ## Input

 Ingest is started by calling the AWS API to start a new execution of the `dr2-ingest` Step Function.
-The name of the execution and input are important, as is the `metadataPackage` JSON file which defines the ingest batch.
+The name of the execution and input are important, as is the [`metadataPackage` JSON file](/docs/metadataPackage.md) which defines the ingest batch.

 ### Execution Name

 The execution name is expected in the format `<sourceSystem>_<uniqueId>_<retryCount>`, for example `TDR_821e3470-c741-421a-acf2-8076ca30041e_0`.
-Executions with a name in other formats do work, but we cannot guarentee they will as we continue building.
+Executions with a name in other formats do work, but we cannot guarantee they will as we continue building.

 ### Execution Input